saketh27github/issue/README.md

 # Issue-tracker

-A Nodejs + EJS + MongoDB + Express application to track issues/bugs for a project.
+A Nodejs + EJS for Issue-Tracking in the peojects

+it is a node backend project